Mimic52006masaki/BlogPix/README.md

 ## Deployment

-Deploy to Vercel for serverless functions.
+Deploy to Vercel for serverless functions.# BlogPix